Wall Street Analyst Upgrade Equitrans Midstream Corporation [ETRN]. What else is Wall St. saying

-Equitrans Midstream Corporation [NYSE: ETRN] gained 2.60% or 0.21 points to close at $8.29 with a heavy trading volume of 4048240 shares.
-The company report on February 22, 2022 that Equitrans Midstream Announces Full-Year and Fourth Quarter 2021 Results.
+Equitrans Midstream Corporation [NYSE: ETRN] stock went on an upward path that rose over 3.17% on Monday, amounting to a one-week price increase of more than 2.17%.
+The company report on April 18, 2022 that Equitrans Midstream Q1 2022 Earnings and Conference Call.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse